Automatic Data Repair: Are We Ready to Deploy?: Introduction

 The promising automatic data cleaning task is generally conducted in two consecutive stages: \emph{error detection} and \emph{error repair}.
-The error detection stage is to identify all wrong data values or rule violation sets, while the error repair stage is to correct these wrong values into latent right ones~\cite{Ziawasch16detecting,Mahdavi20baran, raha19mahdavi}.
+The error detection stage is to identify all wrong data values or rule violation sets, while the error repair stage is to correct these wrong values into latent right ones~\cite{Ziawasch16detecting, Mahdavi20baran, raha19mahdavi}.
 Existing error detection studies~\cite{Pham21spade, raha19mahdavi, Heidari19holodetect, Neutatz19ed2} have achieved obvious advancements, with an average F1 score exceeding 0.85 on real datasets~\cite{Pham21spade, raha19mahdavi}.
-In contrast, the error repair stage is more complex and challenging.
-Various techniques for error repair have been employed, such as machine learning~\cite{Yakout13scared, Rekatsinas17holoclean, Mahdavi20baran}, transfer learning~\cite{Mahdavi20baran, Hasan21wikierrorcorrection}, boosting algorithm~\cite{Krishnan17boostclean}, and few-show learning~\cite{Mahdavi20baran}.
-However, the performance of error repair still falls short of the expected ideal, with about below 0.7 on F1 score in real scenarios~\cite{Rekatsinas17holoclean, Mahdavi20baran, Giannakopoulou20relaxation}.
-Consequently, it is essential and urgent to explore how to deploy effective data repair algorithms in real-life scenarios.
+In contrast, the error repair is more complex and challenging.
+Various techniques for error repair have been employed, such as machine learning~\cite{Yakout13scared, Rekatsinas17holoclean, Mahdavi20baran}, transfer learning~\cite{Mahdavi20baran, Hasan21wikierrorcorrection}, boosting algorithm~\cite{Krishnan17boostclean} and few-shot learning~\cite{Mahdavi20baran}.
+However, within the advanced detection results, the \emph{final} data repair performance of current methods still falls short of the expected ideal, with an average F1 score below 0.7 in real scenarios~\cite{Rekatsinas17holoclean, Mahdavi20baran, Giannakopoulou20relaxation}.
+Thus, it is crucial and urgent to analyze and explore how to deploy \emph{end-to-end} data cleaning approaches with effective \emph{data repair} algorithms in real-life scenarios.

-Table~\ref{tab:comparison of methods} compares and summarizes existing surveys of data repair study~\cite{Chu16datacleaning, Ziawasch16detecting, Ilyas15trendsdc}.
-They either analyze data repair algorithms without experiments~\cite{Chu16datacleaning, Ilyas15trendsdc, Ilyas19datacleaning}, or verify the impact of data repair on downstream models while missing some \emph{vital} data repair algorithms~\cite{Li21cleanml, Abdelaal23rein}.
-The limitations and analysis perspectives are described in the following \emph{three} aspects.
+Table~\ref{tab:comparison of methods} compares and summarizes existing surveys of end-to-end data cleaning study.
+They either analyze the data repair process without experiments~\cite{Chu16datacleaning, Ilyas15trendsdc, Ilyas19datacleaning, Krishnan16survey}, or verify the impact of data repair on downstream tasks while overlooking the inclusion of certain important algorithms~\cite{Li21cleanml, Abdelaal23rein}.
+The limitations and analysis perspectives come from the following \emph{three} aspects.